Nakanomk/Nknsblog_astro_rebuild/src/content/notes/dm/discrete-mathmatics.md

 ---
-title: 'Overtune of Discrete Mathmatics'
+title: 'Overture of Discrete Mathmatics'
 description: 'Ode to the base'
 tags:
   - Code  - Learn